grapestone5321/Kaggle-Live-Coding/README.md

 ### 35. Softmax from Scratch | Kaggle

+### 72. Q&A | Kaggle

+Join Kaggle Data Scientist Rachael for something a bit different: a question and answers episode!

+### 73. How similar are the meaning of job titles? | Kaggle

+Join Kaggle Data Scientist Rachael as she trains custom word embeddings based on a list of job titles and then uses Word Mover's Distance to figure out how similar the meaning of different job titles are.

+### 74. Reproducing Research Project (part 4) | Kaggle

+### 75. Reproducing Research Project (part 3) | Kaggle

+### 76. Reproducing Research Project (part 2) | Kaggle

+### 77. Reproducing Research Project (part 1) | Kaggle

+Join Kaggle Data Scientist Rachael as she works on reproducing the figures and analysis from a research paper.

+### 78. Reading in JSON Files | Kaggle

+Join Kaggle Data Scientist Rachael as she talks about how to read JSON files into R and convert them into different data structure.

+First, she shows how to read in a simple example dataset and then a larger (and less tidy!)
+JSON dataset.

+### 79. Emoji Analysis (part 5) | Kaggle

 ### 80. Emoji Analysis (part 4) | Kaggle

 ### 81. Emoji Analysis (part 3) | Kaggle